-Emergency services and urgent care are available to all Medi-Cal enrollees statewide regardless of county of residence.
+You can get emergency care and urgent care anywhere in the United States, including the U.S. Territories.
 Routine and preventive care are covered only in your county of residence.
-If you move to a new county in California to attend higher education, including college, IEHP will cover emergency room and urgent care services in your new county.
-You can also receive routine or preventive care in your new county but must notify your MCP.
-See below for further details.
+If you are a student who moves to a new county in California to attend higher education, including college, IEHP will cover emergency room and urgent care services in your new county.
+You can also get routine or preventive care in your new county, but you must notify IEHP.
+Read more below.

-If you are enrolled in Medi-Cal and are a student in a county that is different from your residence in California, you do not need to apply for Medi-Cal in that county.
+If you are enrolled in Medi-Cal and are a student in a different county from the California county where you live, you do not need to apply for Medi-Cal in that county.

-If you temporarily move away from home to be a student in another county in California there are two options available to you.
-You may:
+If you temporarily move away from home to be a student in another county in California, you have two choices.
+You can:

-Notify your local county social services office that you are temporarily moving to attend an institution of higher education and provide your address in the new county.
-The county will update the case records with your new address and county code in the State's database.
-Use this choice if you want to get routine or preventive care in your new county.
-You may have to change health plans if IEHP does not operate in the county where you will attend college.
-For questions and to prevent any delay in enrolling in the new health plan, call Health Care Options at 1-800-430-4263 (TTY 1-800-430-7077 or 711).
+Tell your eligibility worker at your local county social services office that you are temporarily moving to attend a school for higher education and give them your address in the new county.
+The county will update the case records with your new address and county code.
+You must do this if you want to keep getting routine or preventive care while you live in a new county.
+If IEHP does not serve the county where you will attend college, you might have to change health plans.
+For questions and to prevent delay joining the new health plan, call Health Care Options at 1-800-430-4263 (TTY 1-800-430-7077 or 711).